ewinnington/blue-cobalt-whale/README.md

 You can install minikube and the kubernetes cli to use kubernetes on your local machine.

+## Capturing the output of the Kubernetes processes into a searchable log stream
+Also known as KLE, Kibana - Logstash - Elastic search

 # What's this about functions, where can I get some?